dime-worldbank/dime-account-admin/README.md

 # Welcome to DIME's GitHub Account

-If you are member of this Github account you find the full information [here](https://github.com/dime-worldbank/dime-account-admin-private).
+DIME (Development Impact Evaluations) is a department at the World Bank group.
+See more here: https://www.worldbank.org/en/research/dime If you are member of this Github account you find the full information [here](https://github.com/dime-worldbank/dime-account-admin-private).
 To become a member see below.

-## DIME - World Bank Group

-DIME (Development Impact Evaluations) is a department at the World Bank group.
-See more here: https://www.worldbank.org/en/research/dime

 ## Actions for the DIME account